nursenaaksunger/nursenaaksunger/README.md

 - 👋 Hi, I’m @nursenaaksunger
 - :books:  I’m a PhD candidate in Economics at VU Amsterdam.
-- 👀 My research focuses on how poverty and mental health are interlinked.
+- 👀 My research focuses on poverty and mental health.
 - 📫 You can reach me via nursenaaksunger@gmail.com

 <!---